 By: Criminal Defense Lawyer & Maine OUI Attorney Katherine Campbell, on Behalf of Webb Law Firm

-In researching DUI lawyers near me in southern Maine, consider that operating under the influence OUI laws in Maine are extremely harsh for both misdemeanor and felony criminal penalties (jail time, for example).
-Our clients routinely ask us, “How long do you go to jail for DUI?, “Is there mandatory jail time for a DUI?”, “Can you go to jail for a first DUI?”, and “What are the consequences of a DUI?”
+In researching DUI lawyers near me in southern Maine, consider that operating under the influence Maine OUI laws are extremely harsh for both misdemeanor and felony criminal penalties (jail time, for example).
+Our clients routinely ask us, “How long do you go to jail for DUI?, “Is there mandatory jail time for a DUI?”, “Can you go to jail for a first offense OUI in Maine?”, and “What are the consequences of a DUI?”
 Usually with a first DUI your judge will give you credit for the hours you already served before you were released on bail.

 OUI Maine: DUI Laws in the Pine Tree State